openrndr/openrndr-template/README.md

     ```

     You can follow the progress of the action under the Actions tab in GitHub.
 Once complete, the executables will appear under the Releases section.

+## Building libraries

+This template can be used to create a library with your classes and extensions and reuse them across projects or share them with other people.
+To publish the project as a library, open [build.gradle.kts](build.gradle.kts) and replace the `conventions.distribute-application` plugin with `conventions.publish-library`.
+This automatically sets up the `maven-publish` plugin, which adds the `publishToMavenLocal` task.
+The plugin also adds a `demo` sourceSet with runtime dependencies set to go.
+Demos can be placed in `src/demo/kotlin` and started right away.